 Before setting up the GA4 connector, confirm you have the following in place.
 Skipping this step is the most common reason integrations fail halfway through setup.

-• A Salesforce edition with CRM Analytics or Marketing Intelligence enabled.
-If you're not sure, check Setup → Company Information → User Licenses, or ask your Salesforce admin.
+- A Salesforce edition with CRM Analytics or Marketing Intelligence enabled.
+If you're not sure, check Setup → Company Information → User Licenses, or review Salesforce’s documentation on CRM Analytics licenses and permission sets.

 Step-by-Step Integration Guide